nens/threedi-docs/source/h_simulation_settings.rst

 *limiter_slope_crossectional_area_2d = 0 (default)*

-The subgrid method assumes that the variation in water levels is much more gradual in comparison to variations in the bathymetry.
-Within a computational cell, the water level is assumed uniform, while the bathymetry values are allowed to vary.
-This assumption, however, is not valid in sloping areas, where water is flowing down the slope, like a sheet flow.
-In such situations, the spatial variation of the water level has the same length scales as the bathymetry.
+The :ref:`subgridmethod` assumes that the variation in water levels is much more gradual than variations in bottom elevation or bathymetry.
+Within a computational cell, the water level is assumed uniform, while the bottom elevation is allowed to vary.
+This assumption is not valid in sloping areas where water flowss down the slope as sheet flow.
+In such situations, the spatial variation of the water level has the same length scales as the bottom elevation.
 The uniform water level assumption can lead to overestimating the wet cross-sectional area at a computational cell edge and an underestimation of the friction.
-This would lead to an overestimation of the dischange.
+This would lead to an overestimation of the discharge.
 Therefore, 3Di uses limiters to correct the computed cross-sectional areas and the friction.
-These limiters are based on the sheet flow-concept; in these sloping areas, it is assumed that the water depth is uniform within a domain instead of a 'uniform water level'.
-The limiters "limit" the water flow by spreading the water over one or two adjacent cells, depending on the type that is chosen:
+These limiters are based on the sheet flow concept; in these sloping areas, it is assumed that the water *depth* is uniform within a flow domain instead assuming the water *level* to be uniform.
+The way this uniform water depth is calculated, depends on the limiter type that is chosen:

 .. figure:: image/nolimiter.png
    :figwidth: 1000 px
    :alt: no_limiter

-   Water distribution based on uniform water level assumption showing x-z and x-y profiles
+   Water distribution based on uniform water level assumption showing x-z (longtidunal section) and x-y (cross-section) profiles

 *limiter_slope_crossectional_area_2d = 1*

 The limiter *type 1* represents an accurate redefintion of the water depth, since the water is spread over two adjacent cells.
 This limiter is activated in case the downstream water depth is zero.
 Then two options are possible.
-In case of a large difference in waterlevels, the sum of upstream and downstream volume is spread over the cell domains.
+In case of a large difference in water levels, the sum of upstream and downstream volume is divided by the total maximum surface area of the two cells.
 When the difference is smaller, the average water level of upstream and downstream is used.
-Theoretically, this would make the scheme second order.
+This makes the scheme mathematically second order.

 .. figure:: image/limiter1.png
    :figwidth: 1000 px
    :alt: limiter_1

-   Water distribution based on limiter 1 showing x-z and x-y profiles
+   Water distribution based on limiter 1 showing x-z (longtidunal section) and x-y (cross-section) profiles

 *limiter_slope_crossectional_area_2d = 2*

-The limiter *type 2* is a very stable upstream method to redefine the water level depth at the cell edge.
+The limiter *type 2* is a very stable upstream method to redefine the water depth at the cell edge.
 It is assumed that the flow behaves as a thin sheet flow.
-Therefore, the depth is defined as the upstream volume devided by the maximum surface area.
+Therefore, the depth is defined as the upstream volume divided by the maximum surface area of the upstream cell.

 .. figure:: image/limiter2.png
    :figwidth: 1000 px
    :alt: limiter_2

-   Water distribution based on limiter 2 showing x-z and x-y profiles
+   Water distribution based on limiter 2 showing x-z (longtidunal section) and x-y (cross-section) profiles

 *limiter_slope_crossectional_area_2d = 3, in combination with thin_layer_definition = xx [m]*

 The limiter *type 3* provides a smooth transition from the default water depth to the altered one.
-This transistion depends on the local depth and a user-defined "thin water layer" definition.
-In case the depth at the edge based on the downstream water level is larger than the thin layer definition, the cross-sectional area is based on the uniform water level assumption.
+This transition depends on the local depth and a user-defined *thin water layer*.
+In case the depth at the edge, based on the downstream water level, is larger than the thin water layer definition, the cross-sectional area is based on the uniform water level assumption.
 In case the downstream water level is below the thin water layer definition, then limiter 2 determines the cross-sectional area.
-Finally, if the downstream water level is within the thin water layer depth, these two types of cross-sections are weighed to define the new value (i.e., limiter type 3).
+Finally, if the downstream water level is within the thin water layer depth, these two types of cross-sections are weighted to define the new value (i.e., limiter type 3).

 .. figure:: image/limiter3.png
    :figwidth: 1000 px